storybookjs/ember/MIGRATION.md

 ### Loader behavior with args changes

 In 6.4 the behavior of loaders when arg changes occurred was tweaked so loaders do not re-run.
-Instead the previous value of the loader in passed to the story, irrespective of the new args.
+Instead the previous value of the loader is passed to the story, irrespective of the new args.

 ### Angular component parameter removed